 Her reaction was blinding.
 Kouga didn't like being made into a punching bag – even if it was deserved.
 He spun around, feeling his own irritation grow.
 "I've never made my feelings a secret."

 "Maybe that's your problem," Kagome knew just where to dig next.
 "Inu-Yasha and I were friends first."

 The retort was a slap that left him flinching.
 "Yeah," he bit back.
 "That seems to be working out great for the two of you."

 Kouga shook his head, sending his rewound ponytail over his shoulder.
 "I'm not in love with the idea of you Kagome!"
 His hands matched hers, balling into fists at his sides.
 "You're the one who doesn't know me!
-Thinking so little of my feelings only shows how far in your periphery I lie."
+Thinking so little of my feelings for you?"

 "Sorry we're not closer," she echoed his sarcasm.
 "I can't imagine why."